Kblack0610/binks-agent-orchestrator/README.md

 ---

 **Remember**: The M3 is the CEO.
-The Pi Cluster is the factory floor.
+The existing cluster is the factory floor.
 Don't put the CEO on the factory floor.